Ukrainian Premier League: Emblem

+The first UPL emblem was created along with the establishment of the league in 2008 and replaced the Professional Football League of Ukraine emblem.

-The old emblem depicts a football wrapped by a blue-yellow stripe, the national colors of Ukraine, on a blue background.
-Across the top and around the ball there are 16 stars that represent the league's participants.
-In 2014 when the league was reduced to 14 teams, the emblem wasn't changed.
-On the bottom, the script says "Premier-League – Union of Professional Football Clubs of Ukraine".
+The original emblem depicts a football wrapped by a blue-yellow stripe, the national colors of Ukraine, on a blue background.
+Across the top and around the ball, 16 stars represent the league's participants.
+In 2014, when the league was reduced to 14 teams, the emblem was not changed.
+On the bottom, the script says "Premier League – Union of Professional Football Clubs of Ukraine".

 As with the old emblem, the new emblem contains 16 stars.
 For the 2016–17 season, the sponsor's name was added.

 Title sponsors

 Since at least 2006, the league has placed its sponsors' names in its seasons' titles.
-The first sponsor was Russian-Ukrainian alcoholic beverage company "Soyuz-Viktan", in the 2006–07 Ukrainian championship.
+During that period, the league's sponsors were selected through the efforts of the Ukrainian sports marketing company "Media Sport Promotion" that was headed by Serhiy Kharchenko.
+Following the separation of the Ukrainian Premier League from the Professional Football League of Ukraine, the cooperation was disrupted.
+The first known sponsor of the Vyshcha Liha (Professional Football League top tier) was Russian-Ukrainian alcoholic beverage company "Soyuz-Viktan", in the 2006–07 Ukrainian championship.
 While the contract was signed for five years and officially presented by the presidents of the Football Federation of Ukraine and the Professional Football League of Ukraine as a title sponsor, Soyuz-Viktan was expected to stay for couple of seasons.
 But in 2007 a new title sponsor, "Biola" from Dnipro was announced.

 Previously "Soyuz-Viktan" was sponsoring the Russian ice hockey team and its Hockey Super League.
 In 2006 it also became the sponsor of the newly established Channel One Cup.
 Back in 2002, Mirror Weekly published an article that leaders of "Soyuz-Viktan" were convicted in the Autonomous Republic of Crimea to 15 years imprisonment.
 The reputation of "Soyuz-Viktan" was questioned on several occasions.

-Soon after establishment of the Premier-Liha, in 2008 a contract was signed with a new sponsor, Epitsentr K, a network of home improvement stores.
-The sum of the contract was announced as $3.6 million, while just three months before there were speculations that new sponsor would pay no less than $5 million.
+Soon after the establishment of the Premier-Liha, in 2008 a contract was signed with a new sponsor, Epicentr K, a network of home improvement stores.
+The sum of the contract was announced as $3.6 million, while just three months before there were speculations that the new sponsor would pay no less than $5 million.
 In 2013 the contract expired.

-A new contract was established in 2015 with a bookmaking company Pari-Match, which lasted for couple of seasons.
+A new contract was established in 2015 with a bookmaking company Pari-Match, which lasted for a couple of seasons.